KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 # Change 2020 and 02 to the year and month of CSV file being tested
 rm -rf /tmp/wsprspots/2020/02

-# Runs the following command
+# Run the following command
 # NOTE : set local[8] to half of your total CPU count.
 spark-submit --master local[8] target/scala-2.12/ConvertCsvToParquet-assembly-1.0.jar $csvfile
 ```